cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

   <img src="https://i.postimg.cc/NM2Qsvw5/graph.png" />
 </p>

-## :ticket: Section subtitle: Preperation
+## :ticket: Section subtitle: Preparation
 This section contains the basic things you will need for your cyber journey.
 Find out how to use this guide, how to help it evolve and what awaits ahead.

 ### Release version